 The doctoral dissertation is the culmination of the student's research program and must be an original piece of scholarship of more than ephemeral interest.
 Students should begin considering possible thesis topics at an early stage in their graduate work.
 They are expected to discuss these regularly with faculty members as their ideas develop.

 Students can begin formal work on their dissertation only after having passed their General Examination.
-As a first step, students choose a topic and a faculty member who agrees to function as the principal advisor on the dissertation.
-Two or more other persons are also chosen who together with the principal advisor constitute the thesis committee.
-The principal advisor and at least two other members must be members of the Linguistics faculty of the Department.
-If the student wants to include a non-MIT professor, or an MIT professor in another department, this must be approved by the faculty.
-By departmental regulation, this process must be completed before the beginning of a student's final year in the department.
+As a first step, students choose a topic and a thesis committee.
+One member of the committee must be a Linguistics faculty member who agrees to function as the principal advisor on the dissertation.
+Two or more additional faculty members are also chosen, who together with the principal advisor constitute the thesis committee.
+If the student wants to include a non-MIT professor, or an MIT professor in another department, this must be approved by the faculty, but at least three members of the committee must be MIT Linguistics faculty.

 By Institute regulation, the dissertation is normally prepared in residence, during which time the student must register for an appropriate number of thesis units and pay tuition.
 The purpose of this regulation is to ensure that the student maintains regular and frequent contacts with the dissertation advisor.
 However, on some occasions, it may be essential for students to be absent from the campus during part of their dissertation research.
 In this case, permission to become a nonresident doctoral candidate can be obtained.